 The following general suggestions for safe storage of chemicals in the laboratory should be implemented.

-- Bulk quantities of chemicals (i.e., larger than one-gallon) must be stored in a separate storage area.
-Transfer of flammable liquid from 5 gallon or larger metal containers may not be done in the laboratory.
+- Bulk quantities of chemicals (i.e., larger than one gallon) must be stored in a separate storage area.
+Transfer of flammable liquid from five gallon or larger metal containers may not be done in the laboratory.

-- Chemicals must be stored at an appropriate temperature and humidity level.
-This can be especially problematic in hot, humid climates.
-As a rule, chemicals should not be stored near heat sources, such as steam pipes or laboratory ovens.
-Chemical should never be stored in direct sunlight.
+- Chemicals should be stored in accordance with the manufacturer's recommended temperature and humidity level.
+Chemicals should not be stored near heat sources, such as steam pipes or laboratory ovens.
+Chemicals should never be stored in direct sunlight.

 - Visual inspection of the material and its container should be conducted routinely.
 Indications for disposal include: